alexscg/stack-edit-test/test-root.md

 Welcome to McKinsey Design System (MDS) React library of components.
 This library is part of a larger design system and was built with that in mind.
 Its purpose is to provide a React implementation of MDS based on the Firm's visual identity guidelines.
 As such, it is geared towards implementing designs that are created using [MDS Core Library](https://mds.mckinsey.com/design/get-started) and user is encouraged to use it for solutions that fit this profile.
 It is also a living and evolving system that is built in an extensible and backwards-compatible manner; your contributions are greatly encouraged!
 You can see the evolution of the project on our [changelog](https://mds.mckinsey.com/develop/react/changelog) and peek into the future on our [roadmap](https://mds.mckinsey.com/develop/react/get-started#our-roadmap).

 #### Getting Started
-If you are just getting started with MDS React Library please visit our [getting started page].
+If you are just getting started with MDS React Library please visit our [getting started page](https://mds.mckinsey.com/develop/react/get-started/).
 It has all the information you need to get up to speed quickly and start coding.

 #### Installation
 Configure Firm's on-prem jFrog artifactory to install MDS React library.
 You will need a active account to get access.